 From time to time, we may be involved in routine litigation incidental to the conduct of our business.
 On April 27, 2010, we were served with a complaint filed by Celgene Corporation in the United States District Court for the District of Delaware seeking a declaratory judgment that four of our own patents, claiming the use of romidepsin injection in T-cell lymphomas, are invalid and not infringed by Celgene's products, but directly involve the use and administration of Celgene's ISTODAX® (romidepsin for injection) product.
-On June 17, 2010, we filed our answer and counterclaims to the declaratory judgment complaint.
-We have filed counterclaims charging Celgene with infringement of each of our four patents and seeking damages for Celgene's infringement as well as injunctive relief.
+On June 17, 2010, we filed our answer and counterclaims to the declaratory judgment as well as injunctive relief.
 The four patents directly involve the use and administration of Celgene's ISTODAX® (romidepsin for injection) product.